LaunchCodeEducation/java-web-dev-wiki/Class-4-(Classes-Part-2).md

 ## Announcements

 1. The class 5 prep work should be active by the end of class.
 1. Graded Assignment #2 is open, and it is due soon.
-After today's class, you should have all of the skills required to complete the assignment.
+Keep working on your project!
+After today, you will have enough skill to make significant progress.

 ## Large Group Time (Instructor)